Alameda & Contra Costa Counties

 — Analysis of DOJ guidance

-The East Bay has a robust local journalism ecosystem—including The Oaklandside, Berkeleyside, and the Mercury News—that relied on scanner access for breaking news coverage.
+The East Bay has strong local journalism—The Oaklandside, Berkeleyside, and the Mercury News—that depended on scanner access for breaking news.
+That access is now gone.

 Journalists can no longer arrive at scenes as they develop—must wait for official notification